 - Make the cookie dough first.
 After you make the cookie dough, roll it into 1/2 inch balls and freeze the dough balls for about 30 minutes.
 This will allow them to harden and make them easier to cover and dip later on.

-- We use a double boiler for melting the chocolate.
-If you don’t have a one, you can heat it up in the microwave.
-If your chocolate is too thick, use a touch of Gulf Wax or shortening to thin it out.
-Start with just a little chunk (1/2 inch cube) of wax or a tablespoon of shortening and add more as needed until the chocolate is thin enough to easily coat the peanut butter balls.
+- Next is melting the chocolate.
+We buy Ghirardelli chocolate melting wafers that melt beautifully and easily in the microwave in a glass bowl.
+Melt it very slowly so that the chocolate doesn’t scorch.
+You can use chocolate chips, but they don’t melt as easily and may be very thick.
+If your chocolate is too thick, use a touch of shortening to thin it out.
+Start with just a tablespoon of shortening and add more as needed until the chocolate is thin enough to easily coat the peanut butter balls.

-- When you are ready to start dipping, stab a peanut butter ball with your fork into the very top (not all the way through!!!) and dip it in the chocolate until the bottom and sides are covered.
-You can cover the whole thing, but it might look prettier if you leave the top plain.
-Let the chocolate drip off the peanut butter ball, then set it on a cookie sheet covered in tin foil, wax paper, or parchment paper.
+- When you are ready to start dipping, stab a peanut butter ball with a fork, toothpick or a dipping tool into the very top (not all the way through!!!) and dip it in the chocolate until the bottom and sides are covered.
+Let the chocolate drip off the peanut butter ball, then set it on a cookie sheet covered in parchment paper.
 Take the fork out of the buckeye and hide the fork marks by smoothing the peanut butter with your finger.